WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 **9.18.x**
 Added a Task to share Canvas Apps
 Added a Task to update connection references
 Updated Sdk Tools/PS Modules to use the latest version (by default)

+**9.19.x**
+Added a Task to share and assign Flows
+Added a Task to turn Flows on/off
+Deprecated most of the environment management tasks
+Fixed defect with task for setting Administration mode for environments
+Updated Sdk Tools/PS Modules to use the latest version (by default)

 For more information on changes between versions, check the milestones and releases on GitHub